-- I would be willing to purchase or obtain naloxone, a medication that can quickly help a person experiencing a life-threatening drug overdose. - I would be willing to provide naloxone, a medication that can quickly help a person experiencing a life-threatening drug overdose, to friends or family members of people with an opioid use disorder. - It is not my responsibility to help my community address the opioid epidemic. - The media is unfair in their portrayals of people addicted to opioids. - The media makes people who are addicted to opioids seem like criminals. - I would prefer that opioid treatment centers not be located near my home. - Most people who are addicted to opioids don't have the willpower to stop. - Please select Don't know to continue with the survey.
+- I would be willing to purchase or obtain naloxone (Narcan), a medication that can quickly help a person experiencing a life-threatening drug overdose. - I would be willing to provide naloxone (Narcan), a medication that can quickly help a person experiencing a life-threatening drug overdose, to friends or family members of people with an opioid use disorder. - I know where to obtain naloxone (Narcan), a medication that can quickly help a person experiencing a life-threatening drug overdose. - If I needed to, I would know how to get help for a family member or friend who has a problem with opioids. - It is not my responsibility to help my community address the opioid epidemic. - The media is unfair in their portrayals of people addicted to opioids. - I would prefer that opioid treatment centers not be located near my home. - Most people who are addicted to opioids don't have the willpower to stop. - Please select Don't know to continue with the survey.

-Work_1.
+Work\1.
 Please indicate whether you Agree strongly, Agree slightly, Disagree slightly, or Disagree strongly with each of the following statements about employers and opioids.